limitloss/dark/README.md

 ## Predicting Structure with AlphaFold

 The script we provide for predicting structure of a single sequence (`alpha/predict_structure.py`) should be copied into the top level
 AlphaFold directory to be used.
+Note, this has been tested and used with the earliest release versions of the AlphaFold2 repository.
+The extent to which it works effectively with the most current version of the repo is not yet tested.
 The following is the output with the `--help` flag:

 ```bash
 usr@machine:~$ python predict_structure.py --help